-The Property is subject to a pre-existing royalty agreement between NDM and Giauque Holdings Ltd. (the "Royalty Holder"), which provides for a 2.0% net smelter royalty ("NSR") reserved in favour of the Royalty Holder.
+The Property is subject to a 2.0% net smelter royalty ("NSR") reserved in favour of Giauque Holdings Ltd. (the "Royalty Holder").
 The Company has committed to make minimum annual advanced royalty payment to the Royalty Holder of US\$20,000, which commenced in January 2017, and is payable on or before January 30th of each year.
 A deduction of 20% of all advance royalty payments may be made from the first year's NSR payments, and thereafter the balance of the advanced royalty payments may be deducted from future NSR payments.
-As of October 31, 2023, the Company has paid US\$140,000 (\$183,791) in advance royalty payments.
+As of October 31, 2024, the Company has paid US\$160,000 (\$210,586) in advance royalty payments.

-Subsequent development converted two of the Mon Property Mineral Claims to Mining Leases such that the property currently consists of one Mineral Claim and 13 Mining Leases.
 In August 2023, the Northwest Territories (NWT) wildfire impacted the Company's Mon Property.
-The Company recorded the impairment loss of certain equipment damaged due to wildfire amounting to \$436,000.
+The Company recorded the impairment loss of certain equipment damaged due to wildfire amounting to \$436,000 during the year ended October 31, 2023.